 Whether you are a child’s biological or non-biological, it is important that you establish a clear case for parental rights in order for the courts to award custody.
-The road to establishing parentage for LGBT individuals has not been easy in the past, with court battles still being fought in state supreme courts today.
+The road to establishing parentage for LGBTQ individuals has not been easy in the past, with court battles still being fought in state supreme courts today.
 Speaking to a skilled child custody attorney can help you get a footing for your rights in Pennsylvania.

 Legal Rights of Transgender Parents

 While Pennsylvania courts should not consider the gender identity of an individual during a custody dispute, one parent may use the other’s status as a transgender individual against them.
 This is more common for individuals who came out as transgender during or after a divorce and the other parent wants to reopen a child custody case to change the status from joint to sole custody.
 They may argue that a parent’s transgender identity may cause psychological damage or disruption in their home life based on a lack of understanding about trans identities.

 However, if you have established a legal right to parentage through adoption, stepparent rights, or are a biological parent, you do have a right to a fair child custody case that only focuses on your relationship with your child.
 If you fear discrimination based on your gender identity during a custody dispute, do not hesitate to contact an LGBTQ family law attorney.
 We can thoroughly review and discredit the other side’s arguments while defending your rights as a parent in a Pennsylvania courtroom.